n-faria/Space_Invaders_Game/README.md

 - Pygame library for python 3.3 must be installed https://bitbucket.org/pygame/pygame/downloads/

 - Run space_invaders.py with all of the image, sound and font files in the same folder

+-See pinned repositories for Tetris and Brick Breaker re-creations